osamaalmughanni/Kumiko/Kumiko/docs.md

 3. Open the config.json file using a text editor of your choice.

 Inside the config.json file, you will find various settings that you can customize.
-Here is an example of the file's structure:
+Make sure to insert the URL of your Git repository as a value for `gitUrl`.

 ```json
 {